Debt-free firms make up 57% of all market cap; Why Dalal Street loves them

 Besides, these companies report higher return on equity and do not depend on outside sources of funding to launch new products or enter new markets.

+This shows in the valuations ratios of these companies.
 A typical debt-free company is valued at nearly four times its latest 12 months revenues and 28 times its annual profit.
 The corresponding valuation ratio is 1.8x and 18.1x companies with debt-to-equity ratio between zero and 0.25 times.

 However, contrary to popular perception not all debt-free companies are from asset light sectors such as FMCG, IT services and consumer goods.
 Hindustan Zinc – a debt-free zinc maker is the country’s most valuable metal company.
 Similarly, Shree Cement is among one of the most expensive stocks on the bourses in terms of price-earnings multiple basis despite operating in a capital-intensive sector such as cement.